University of al-Qarawiyyin: Prayer hall

-Sahn
+Courtyard

-The sahn is rectangular, surrounded by the prayer hall on three sides and by a gallery to the north.
+The courtyard (sahn) is rectangular, surrounded by the prayer hall on three sides and by a gallery to the north.
 The floor is paved with typical Moroccan mosaic tiles (zellij) and at the center is a fountain.
 From outside the mosque, the courtyard is accessed by the main northern gate, called Bab al-Ward, whose vestibule is covered by a Marinid-era white dome which is fluted on the outside and covered in painted and carved stucco on the inside.
 Opposite this gate, situated on the mihrab axis, is the central entrance to the interior prayer hall, guarded by a carved and painted wooden screen called the anaza which also acted as a symbolic "outdoor" or "summer" mihrab for prayers taking place in the courtyard.
 (These features are visible to visitors standing outside the gate.)
 Both this entrance to the prayer hall and the outer gate across from it have facades decorated with carved and painted stucco.

 At the western and eastern ends of the courtyard stand two ornate Saadian pavilions each sheltering another fountain.
 The pavilions have pyramidal domes and emulate the pavilions in the Court of the Lions in the Alhambra (Spain).
 They are decorated with carved wood and stucco, mosaic-tiled walls, and marble columns.
 Behind these pavilions are extensions of the main prayer hall divided into four naves by rows of arches.
 The gallery and arched hall on the northeastern sides of the courtyard are a prayer space reserved for women.